RafNie/blackpill-ac-current-recorder/README.md

 A consumed energy is calculated with the voltage defined as const powerVoltage in the input_monitor.h file.
 Currently it is 230V.

+It's best to open the data.csv in the LibreOffice Calc.
+The MS excel has problems with commas in floating point numbers.
 A single record in a CSV file has the form:
 `Index, name, event time, duration, avr.
 I [A], Energy [kWh]`